 We encourage you to review the privacy statements of websites you choose to link to from our website so that you understand how those websites collect, use and share your information.
 We have no control over and are not responsible for the manner in which the hosts of other websites use personal information they collect from you.

 We will where possible only collect your personal information directly from you.
-If we collect your personal information from another person and it is unclear that you have consented to the disclosure of that information to us, we will, whenever reasonably possible, make you aware that we have done this and the reasons for doing so.
+If we collect your personal information from another person and it is unclear that you have consented to the disclosure of that information to us or that information is otherwise not permitted to be disclosed to us, we will, whenever reasonably possible, make you aware that we have done this and the reasons for doing so.

 If you do not provide some or all of the personal information we request, we may be unable to effectively provide our services to you.